Ujstor/coolify-hetzner-terraform/README.md

 Before you begin, ensure you have the following:

 - A Hetzner Cloud account.
-You can sign up for one [here](https://hetzner.cloud/?ref=Ix9xCKNxJriM) (free €⁠20 in cloud credits for new users)
+You can sign up [here](https://hetzner.cloud/?ref=Ix9xCKNxJriM) (free €⁠20 in cloud credits for new users)
 - [Terraform](https://www.terraform.io/downloads.html) command-line tool installed

  Install Terraform: